SHOPPING CART

 Old Gold dahlia 1947

 Martha Stewart Living has featured this burnished beauty in the garden and stylish, hand-made vases of our good customer Frances Palmer.
 Brush-stroked with ruddy orange on amber, its flowers have a lively, almost flickering effect in the garden and improve any fall bouquet.
 4-5”, 5-6’, from New Hampshire.
 Last offered in 2022.
-We will have it available again for spring 2024.
 If you’d like to be notified the next time we offer this treasure, click here to sign up for an email alert.

 Perfect for perennial borders, this compact, apricot beauty is so packed with blossoms the whole plant looks like it was arranged by a floral designer.
 A long-time favorite in France, it grows about three feet tall and blooms exuberantly summer and fall with informal, 3-4 inch cactus flowers of apricot shading to fuzzy golden centers.
 The more you pick, the more it blooms!
 From Oregon.
 Last offered in spring 2006.
 Available elsewhere.